linode/docs/docs/platform/manager/remote-access/index.md

 1. Log in to the [Cloud Manager](https://cloud.linode.com).
 2. Click the **Linodes** link in the sidebar.
 3. Select a Linode.
-The Linode's deetail page appears.
+The Linode's detail page appears.
 4. Click the **Networking** tab.
 5. Select the **Add Private IPv4** link, as shown below.